peterwilli/WebCoin/README.md

 # Roadmap
 Please note that WebCoin is heavily alpha, in fact you can't even call it that.
 This is started as a weekend project to build my own cryptocurrency in just 2 days.
 The biggest priority was that the cryptography behind it worked.
 After that, I move to other things, like writing tests.

-- implement elliptic curve with secp256k1 (for it's awesome properties such as public key recovery when verifying signatures)
 - implement peer-discovery (with DHT, for instance)
 - clock synchronization